varabyte/kotter/README.md

 what row to render out next.*

-One nice thing about the offscreen buffer is it manages its own local state, and while it originally inherits its parent scope's color / text states, any changes you make within the offscreen buffer will be remembered to its end.
+One nice thing about the offscreen buffer is it manages its own local state, and while it originally inherits its parent scope's state, any changes you make within the offscreen buffer will be remembered to its end.

 This is easier seen than described.
 The following example: